-You will convene a meeting of your Supervisory Committee at the beginning of your third semester in residency to critique your studio work and discuss the scope, direction, and format of the proposed MFA Exhibition and the Final Project paper.
+You will convene a meeting of your Supervisory Committee at the beginning of your third semester in residency to critique your studio work and discuss the proposed MFA Exhibition and the Final Project paper's scope, direction, and format.
 At that meeting, you will complete this formal version of the Program of Study.
 It should record, in chronological order, all your courses taken to complete degree requirements and the grades earned.
 No grade below B- will count towards the MFA degree, and all incompletes must be satisfied before graduation.
-The form should be turned into the graduate secretary to verify your online course-tracking schedule.
-At the same time, you will work with the chair of your Supervisory Committee and the department graduate secretary to schedule the dates of your MFA Exhibition.
+The form should be turned into the graduate coordinator to verify your online course-tracking schedule.
+At the same time, you will work with your Supervisory Committee Chair and the department graduate coordinator to schedule your MFA Exhibition dates.
 If you elect to delay your graduation beyond the fourth semester, you bear the responsibility of notifying the Graduation Office of the change to your academic plan.